 The Comprehensive Guide to Alta Via 4 in the Italian Dolomites

-Alta Via 4 is a 92 kilometre (57 miles) long route in the Italian Dolomites stretching between the towns of San Candido in the North and Pozzale in the South.
+Alta Via 4 is a 92-kilometer (57 miles) long route in the Italian Dolomites stretching between the towns of San Candido in the North and Pozzale in the South.
 It can be completed in between 5 and 7 days.

 There are a few via ferratas along the route which cannot be bypassed.
 It means you will need to pack essential equipment such as a helmet, harness, and a special via ferrata lanyard.
 More on that later.